headwinds/cabinquest/README.md

 ## Future

 In the spirit of the Sierra Quest games but with a modern approach, I eventually want to experiment with combining the API feed with game mechanics or some interactive experience; part story, part data visualization.
-I would be nice to contribute to the best open source similar to how Lucas and Sierra built own [SCUUM](http://wiki.scummvm.org/index.php/Sierra) systems.
+It would be nice to contribute to the best open source similar to how Lucas and Sierra built own [SCUUM](http://wiki.scummvm.org/index.php/Sierra) systems.

 ## Sierra
 [Hero's Quest 1](https://playclassic.games/game/play-heros-quest-want-hero-online/play/)